polyaxon/polyaxon/docs/faq/polyaxon-pod-labels.md

     - kubernetes
 ---

-Kubernetes recommends a set of labels to be describe resources, called Recommended Labels.
+Kubernetes recommends a set of labels to describe resources, called Recommended Labels.

 Several tools allow to visualize and manage Kubernetes objects other than kubectl and the dashboard.
 A common set of labels allows tools to work interoperably, describing objects in a common manner that all tools can understand.

-Polyaxon takes full advantage of using these labels, ans schedules every resource object with a set of resource object based on the [Kubernetes Recommended Labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/#labels).
+Polyaxon takes full advantage of using these labels, and schedules every resource object with a set of labels based on the [Kubernetes Recommended Labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/#labels).